yast/yast.github.io/doc/travis-integration.md

 ### Disadvantages

-- Normally the build runs in Ubuntu 12.04 (or 14.04) LTS workers, but fortunately using the Docker images it allows to use basically any Linux distribution which can be started inside a Docker container.
+- Normally the build runs in Ubuntu 12.04 (or 14.04) LTS workers, but fortunately using Docker images allows to use basically any Linux distribution which can be started inside a container.

 - The Travis workes and the CI service as a whole are out of our control, we cannot change anything there.
 If the service is down or overloaded we cannot